Our Master's Interns

 University of Michigan - Ann Arbor

 I’m currently pursuing my Master of Social Work at the University of Michigan with a concentration in Interpersonal Practice.
-I believe that each individual is the expert of their own life, and I strive to create a stigma-free, inclusive, and affirming space for every client.
-My therapeutic approach is grounded in empathy, empowerment, cultural humility, and a deep respect for each person’s lived experience.
+I believe that every individual is the expert of their own life, and my goal is to create a supportive, inclusive space where clients feel seen, valued, and empowered to grow.

 Giselle Strader